What Design Thinking Means to Me

 And how it can bring value to your practice

-Make it tangible.
-Shared understand increases When ideas share a place outside of your brain.
+Create collaboration spaces.
+Shared understand increases when ideas live outside of your brain.

 All this peace, love, and understanding didn’t move you?
 How about money?
 According to Forrester Research, developing mature design thinking practices contribute to a “substantial measurable returns and a broad range of auxiliary benefits”, with a return on investment of 85%.